OSU-Nowlab/distributed/docs/source/actors.rst

 future.

 The result is sent back immediately to the calling side, and is not stored on the worker with the actor.
-It is cached on the ``BaseActorFuture`` object.
+It is cached on the ``ActorFuture`` object.

 Calling from coroutines and async/await
 ---------------------------------------

-If you use actors within a coroutine or async/await function then actor methods and attribute access will return Tornado futures
+If you use actors within a coroutine or async/await function then actor methods and attrbute access will return Tornado futures

 .. code-block:: python